 The M.F.A. in playwriting is an intensive three-year program designed for writers with original voices who are committed to making an impact on the profession.
 Along with classes and workshops in the areas of adaptation, screenwriting, writing a solo play, writing with an ensemble and writing for television, the program offers visits and guest workshops from successful writers, literary managers, artistic directors and agents to prepare students for entrance into the world of professional theatre.

-We are not recruiting for the M.F.A. in Playwriting for the fall 2015 academic year.
+We are recruiting one student for the M.F.A. in Playwriting for the fall 2016 academic year.

 The comprehensive training program comprises coursework, productions, and professional engagement.